louaaron/website_old/about.md

 permalink: /about/
 ---

 Hey everyone, my name is Aaron Lou!
-I'm currently a rising sophomore at Cornell University, interested in Math, Computer Science, and Machine Learning.
+I'm a sophomore at Cornell University, interested in Math, Computer Science, and Machine Learning.
 I created this blog to have a way to jot down my thoughts and various notes.

 ### Contact me